Financial Aid FAQs

 Why didn’t I receive my financial aid?

 Eligible students can expect most funds to be applied to their accounts beginning with the third week of the semester or mod provided they have completed all requirements.
-Students can visit Post University’s financial aid portal, at http://finaid.post.edu to determine if there are any outstanding requirements.
+Students can check the Student Portal to see if there are any outstanding requirements, just log into the Student Portal by going to the top header of any page on Post.edu and click on Student Login.

 How can I receive more financial aid?